thilde/future-tbd/README.md

 ![alt text](https://github.com/thilde/future-tbd/blob/master/CICD Summary 2.png "CICD Summary 2")

 ### Sprint Review
 We will be holding our sprint review in our final class, on December 12th.
-We had a practice session for the spritn review on December 11th.
+We had a practice session for the sprint review on December 11th.

 ### Product
 URL: http://future-tbd.com/